 The annual property tax rate for repayment of the Bonds will be based on the total assessed value of taxable property in the City and the scheduled debt service on the Bonds in each year.
 Fluctuations in the annual debt service on the Bonds and the assessed value of taxable property in the City may cause the annual property tax rate applicable to the Bonds to fluctuate.
 The assessed valuation of taxable property in the City could be reduced by a weakening of the economy in the City or the greater San Francisco Bay Area or a number of other factors out of the control of the City.
 For a discussion of the City's economy, see APPENDIX B: "CITY AND COUNTY OF SAN FRANCISCO-ECONOMY AND GENERAL INFORMATION."
 The City is located in a seismically active area and property within the City could sustain extensive damage in a major earthquake, and a major earthquake could adversely affect the City's economy and/or result in a general decline of property values within the City.
-See "Seismic Risks," below.
+See "Seismic Risks", below.
 Other natural or manmade disasters, such as flood, fire, toxic dumping or acts of terrorism, could also cause a reduction in the assessed value of taxable property within the City, as could reclassification of property to a class exempt from taxation, whether by ownership or use (such as exemptions for property owned by State and local agencies and property used for qualified educational, hospital, charitable or religious purposes).

 Issuance by the City of additional authorized bonds payable from ad valorem property taxes may cause the property tax rate to increase.
-As of March 1, 2008, the City had voter approval to issue up to \$521.4 million in aggregate principal amount of new bonds payable from ad valorem property taxes.
-See APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-General Obligation Bonds Authorized but Unissued" (Table A-15).
+As of May 1, 2008, following the issuance in April of a series of the City's General Obligation Bonds (Branch Library Improvement Bonds, 2000), the City had voter approval to issue up to \$490.3 million in aggregate principal amount of new bonds payable from ad valorem property taxes.
+See "RECENT DEVELOPMENTS-Recent Debt Issuances" below; see also APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-General Obligation Bonds Authorized but Unissued" (Table A-15).
 In addition, the City expects that it will propose further bond measures to the voters from time to time to meet its capital financing needs.

 At the option of the Board, other available funds of the City not restricted by law to specific uses may be used to pay debt service on the Bonds.
-However, the Resolution provides that the City is not obligated to transfer money from the General Fund of the City to the Bond Account established to pay for principal and/or interest on the Bonds.
 For a discussion of the City's overall organization, finances and economic information, see generally APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES" and APPENDIX C: "COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY AND COUNTY OF SAN FRANCISCO FOR THE FISCAL YEAR ENDED JUNE 30, 2007."